State v. Etzweiler

 New Hampshire Supreme Court

-Bailey was drunk, but Etzweiler (defendant) gave Bailey the keys to Etzweiler’s car anyway for him to drive home.
-On the way home, Bailey crashed into another car and killed two people.
-Etzweiler was charged as being an accomplice to Bailey’s negligent homicides.
-Etzweiler filed motions to quash the charges and the lower court transferred the questions to the Supreme Court of New Hampshire.
+Ralph Bailey (defendant) and Mark Etzweiler (defendant) drove in Etzweiler's car to the automobile plant where they both worked.
+Bailey had been drinking alcohol, and Etzweiler knew this, but Etzweiler gave Bailey the keys to Etzweiler’s car anyway for him to drive home.
+On the way home, Bailey crashed Etzweiler's car into another car and killed two people.
+A grand jury charged Bailey with manslaughter and Etzweiler with negligent homicide.
+The grand jury also charged Etzweiler with negligent homicide as an accomplice.
+Etzweiler filed motions to quash the indictments against him, and the lower court transferred the questions to the New Hampshire Supreme Court.

 Rule of Law